Economics with Financial Management

 To create bold leaders we require committed students who want to grasp the opportunities that we provide.
 As well as online lectures and seminar and on-campus learning, you’ll do some self-directed study and research outside of formal teaching times.
 If you are ambitious, creative, competitive and determined, the Salford MBA is for you.

-We are not looking for recent graduates for this course, it is designed to meet the aspirations of those who are in education management, possibly at a modest level, who want to progress to lead an academy or group of academies.
+We are not looking for recent graduates for this course, it is designed to meet the aspirations of those who are in management, possibly at a modest level, who want to progress to pivotal organisational roles such as the CEO, CIO, CFO or COO of an internationally or nationally significant organisation.
+Alternatively, our MBA students are already running or are looking to establish their own innovative and forward-thinking business.

 International students requiring a Tier 4 visa will not be eligible to join this programme as it does not meet UKM requirements.

-Normally minimum 2:2 honours degree or equivalent in a business-related subject.
+Normally minimum 2:2 honours degree or equivalent in a business related subject together with English and Maths GCSE grade C/4 or above.

 Candidates must have a minimum of three years full-time post study work experience with evidence of managerial responsibility.